Application Questions

 How can my proposal be selected for funding?

 When a company or individual has failed to comply with the District's rules and/or regulations, they typically must pay a monetary civil penalty to resolve the violation.
-The violator can voluntarily agree to fund an eligible SEP to offset a portion of the penalty amount.
+The violator can voluntarily agree to fund an eligible clean air project to offset a portion of the penalty amount.

-For a project to be selected, there typically needs to be a connection between the pollutant and, when possible, the location of where the violation occurred.
-If there is no eligible project available linked to the pollutant or location, the violator must choose a project in a District Priority Community.
+For a project to be selected, it must be a in a district priority community and there typically needs to be a connection between the pollutant or location of where the violation occurred.

 What happens if my proposal is selected for funding?

-When a violator selects a SEP for funding, the SEP list is updated to show the project is funded with the amount.
+When a violator selects a clean air project for funding, the project list is updated to show the project is funded with the amount.

 You will be notified and the details of the project will be added to the settlement agreement.
 The settlement agreement is between the Violator and the District.
 Completing your project is now a condition of settling the violation.
 The Violator will be responsible for reporting project status updates back to the District.